-The Washington State Bar Association (WSBA) and the Washington Young Lawyers Committee (WYLC) have prioritized the use of funds to send new and/or young lawyers to serve as an American Bar Association Young Lawyer Division delegate at the division's meetings and conferences.
+The Washington State Bar Association and the Washington Young Lawyers Committee (WYLC) have prioritized the use of funds to send new and young lawyers to attend American Bar Association Young Lawyer Division (ABA YLD) meetings and/or conferences.
 This scholarship fund is designed to:

-- encourage attendance and participation at the ABA Young Lawyer Division meetings
+- encourage attendance and participation at the ABA YLD meetings, and

-- create the opportunity for delegates to bring ideas back to the WYLC about how to engage and serve new lawyers in Washington.
+- create the opportunity for scholarship recipients to bring ideas back to the WYLC about how to engage and serve new lawyers in Washington.

-Following their attendance at one of the above meetings, each delegate is required to attend a WYLC meeting and provide a presentation to share what they have learned that may be applicable to new and young lawyers in Washington State, and be prepared to answer questions.
-Additionally, delegates may be asked to provide a written summary to new and young lawyers via the WSBA new lawyers list serve and/or the WSBA blog, NWSidebar.
-Delegates are encouraged to attend plenary and closing sessions and at least one block of programming on each day.
+Following attendance at the ABA Midyear meeting, the scholarship recipient is required to attend a WYLC meeting (either in person or over the phone), to share what they learned that may be applicable to new and young lawyers in Washington state, and be prepared to answer questions from the WYLC.
+Additionally, scholarship recipients may also be asked to provide a written summary for new and young lawyers via the WSBA new lawyers list serve and/or the WSBA blog, NWSidebar.
+The scholarship recipient is also encouraged to attend plenary and closing sessions and at least one block of programming on each day.

 Requirements to Apply

-- Applicants must be current members of the ABA Young Lawyer Division.
+- Applicants must be a current member or become a member of the ABA YLD.

-- Applicants for the scholarship fund must be considered a new or young lawyer as defined in section XII of the WSBA Bylaws at the time of the selection to serve as delegate.
-The WSBA considers an active member a young or new lawyer if at least one of the two criteria below is met:
+- Applicants must be considered a "Young Lawyer" as defined in section XII of the WSBA Bylaws at the time of the selection.
+The WSBA considers an active member a "Young Lawyer" if at least one of the two criteria below is met: